OnePageCRM/java-client-wrapper/README.md

 The project uses Gradle, an advanced, general purpose build management system.
 This allows for streamlined functionality, such as automatically including jars in the build path or running unit tests much more quickly.

-So far, it only contains a moderately-sized subsection of calls and functions available using the API, though more are currently being added.

 ## What can it do?
 This project communicates using the OnePageCRM API.
-For example, it can log in users, display details about their account, and perform a variety of actions such as adding calls and creating contacts.
+For example, it can log in users, obtain details about their account, and perform a variety of actions such as adding calls and creating contacts.

 ## Getting started